nrb4824/DeepLabCut/docs/Overviewof3D.md

 </p>

-Once all the set of images are selected (namely, delete from the folder any bad pairs!) where the corners and their orders are detected correctly, then the two cameras can be calibrated using:
+Once all the set of images has been selected (namely, delete from the folder any bad pairs!) where the corners and their orders are detected correctly, then the two cameras can be calibrated using:

 ```python
 deeplabcut.calibrate_cameras(config_path3d, cbrow=8, cbcol=6, calibrate=True, alpha=0.9)
 ```

 This computes the intrinsic and extrinsic parameters for each camera.
 A re-projection error is also computed using the intrinsic and extrinsic parameters which provide an estimate of how good the parameters are.
-The transformation between the two cameras are estimated and the cameras are stereo calibrated.
+The transformation between the two cameras is estimated and the cameras are stereo calibrated.
 Furthermore, the above function brings both the camera image plane to the same plane by computing the stereo rectification.
 These parameters are stored as a pickle file named as `stereo_params.pickle` under the directory `camera_matrix`.

-Once you have run this for the project, you do not need to do so again (unless you want to re-calibrate your cameras); be advised, if you do re-calibrate, you may want to clearly mark which videos are analyzed with "old" vs. "new" calibration images.
+Once you have run this for the project, you do not need to do so again (unless you want to re-calibrate your cameras);
+be advised, if you do re-calibrate, you may want to clearly mark which videos are analyzed with "old" vs. "new" calibration images.

 ### (3) Check for Undistortion:

 In order to check how well the stereo calibration is, it is recommended to undistort the calibration images and the corner points using camera matrices and project these undistorted points on the undistorted images to check if they align correctly.
 This can be done in deeplabcut as:

 ```python
 deeplabcut.check_undistortion(config_path3d, cbrow=8, cbcol=6)
 ```

 Each calibration image is undistorted and saved under the directory ``undistortion``.
 A plot with a pair of undistorted camera images with its undistorted corner points overlaid is also stored.
 Please visually inspect this image.
 All the undistorted corner points from all the calibration images are triangulated and plotted for the user to visualize for any undistortion related errors.
 If they are not correct, go check and revise the calibration images (then repeat the calibration and this step)!

 ### (4) Triangulation --> Take your 2D to 3D!